nais/doc/docs/auth/explanations/README.md

 ### Client

-A _client_ or _application_ is any entity or device that needs to obtain a token to access a [resource server](#resource-server).
+A _client_ or _application_ is any entity or device that needs to get a token to access a [resource server](#resource-server).

-Tokens are acquired when the client as a part of the [OAuth 2.0 grants](#oauth-20) or [OpenID Connect flows](#openid-connect).
+The client acquires tokens as a part of the [OAuth 2.0 grants](#oauth-20) or [OpenID Connect flows](#openid-connect).

-There are two types of clients that these specifications define; _public_ and _confidential_.
+Clients may either be _public_ and _confidential_.
 The primary difference here is the notion of whether the client is capable of keeping secrets.

-A public client cannot use secrets due to the nature of their runtime environment, such as directly in a browser (in a single-page application) or on a mobile device.
+A _public_ client cannot use secrets due to the nature of their runtime environment, such as directly in a browser (in a single-page application) or on a mobile device.

-A confidential client can authenticate with an identity provider using a secret or private key due to the secrets being difficult to access to other entities than the client itself.
+A _confidential_ client can authenticate with an identity provider using a secret or private key due to the secrets being difficult to access to other entities than the client itself.
 Backend APIs, backend-for-frontends (BFFs) or standalone daemons are typical examples of confidential clients.